-2. No part of the bridge may extend more than 2 feet below the top of the abutments at any point on the span.
-Also see item 3 of "Safety Regulations: Strength and Serviceability" on page 6.
+5. No part of the bridge may extend more than 5'0" feet above the top of the decking at any point on the span.
+Also see item 5 of the preceding section.

-3. No part of the bridge may extend more than 5 feet above the top of the decking at any point on the span.
-Also see item 4 of "Safety Regulations: Strength and Serviceability" on page 6.
+6. No part of the bridge may extend more than 2'6" below the top of the abutments at any point on the span.
+Also see item 6 of the preceding section.

-4. The surface of the decking support must be no more than 7.5" above the top of the abutments, measured at the abutments.
+7. The surface of the decking support must be no more than 8.5". above the top of the abutments, measured at the abutments.

-5. The absolute value of camber must not exceed 3 inches.
+8. The absolute value of camber must not exceed 3 inches.